dbos-inc/dbos-docs/docs/tutorials/transaction-tutorial.md

 You can configure which client to use in your [`dbos-config.yaml`](../api-reference/configuration.md) file.
 Knex is the default and we recommend using `Knex.raw()` for raw SQL.

-See below for an example of a write and a read transaction with each option.
+Here are examples of a write and a read transaction function in each client.
 Note we recommend marking reads as `{readOnly: true}` for faster performance.

 <Tabs groupId="database-clients">
 <TabItem value="knex" label="Knex">